j-pohahau5/Hobbist-Place-on-Earth/README.md

 # Installation 🤖

 To install the project follow these steps:

+💾 Clone down project repo

 In the project directory, you can run:

-npm install
+🏃-npm install

-than

-npm run build
+🏃-npm run build

 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.